OutSystems/docs-support/src/release-notes/11/side-effects-breaking-changes.md

 2\. <a id="bc-11240-2"></a>

 **Issue**: Compilation errors occur in modules integrating with SAP services when the machine installed the SAP Connector for Microsoft.NET 3.0.x for Windows 64bit.
+This breaking change applies only to self-managed infrastructures.
+In the OutSystems Cloud the installation of all the necessary components is ensured.

 **Runtime**: Traditional web, Reactive web, Mobile